haribharadwaj/protocols/Records.md

 - Send CITI certificates to Hari upon completion of training.
 RCR training is tracked by Purdue.

-### Technical training
+## Technical training

 - Technical training is informal within our lab and is somewhat self-paced.
-- General principle is that you should be well-practiced in (have a reasonable understanding of) all the measures you plan to collect on real subjects before getting real subjects in.
+- General principle is that you should be well-practiced in (and have a reasonable understanding of) all the measures you plan to collect on real subjects before getting real subjects in.
 - Practise by running self or other lab members.